 Instructions

-- To reduce the number of dishes you need to wash after, add the blueberries (washed, of course) directly to the baking dish.
-If you use frozen ones, don't need to thaw them in advance.
+- To reduce the number of dishes you must wash after, add the blueberries (washed, of course) directly to the baking dish.
+If you use frozen ones, don’t need to thaw them in advance.

 - Sprinkle it with coconut sugar, cornstarch, and cinnamon.
 Mix well with a spatula.